I have invested more than 70+ hours in Overwatch 2, and I am happy to share the best key binds for the game!

 We’ve categorized the settings and changes according to how they appear in Overwatch 2’s menus.

-The above are basic run-of-the-mill FPS Shooter controls, which will work for most players.
+The basic run-of-the-mill FPS Shooter controls above will work for most players.
 Players that want to switch things up, there are alternates to Crouch that may work for you.
 Here are two options.

 Crouch with Left Alt or Left Control